Get started using webhint

 To get the most out of this guide, you should be familiar with the command-line tools on your machine, Node.js, and the Node Package Manager (npm).

-The examples provided on webhint.io are written with the bash
+The examples provided on webhint.io are written with the bash command-line

 shell.
-For more information about bash
+For more information about bash, go to

 Bash Guide for Beginners.

-To verify that you have Node.js (version 14 or later) and npm
+To verify that you have Node.js (version 14 or later) and npm installed, open

-command-line interface and run the following command:
+a bash command-line interface and run the following command:

 node -v && npm -v |